dalexj/battleship_bots/README.md

-# Battleship but with bots
+# Battleship
-battle other people with bots
+Battle other people with your own bots!